 |Analytical Writing Measure||17,22,231||3.50|

-Like in just about any exam, the smart strategy would be to play to your strengths while also ensuring to brush up your weaker areas with regular practice.
-Thus, if you’re an engineering or maths/science graduate who’s more comfortable with numerical problems than with GRE® level reading comprehension or vocabulary, you should Ideally aim for a perfect 170 on the Quants section and 160+ on GRE® Verbal.
+As for any exam, the smart strategy would be to play to your strengths while also ensuring to brush up your weaker areas with regular practice.
+Thus, if you are an engineering or maths/science graduate who is more comfortable with numerical problems than with GRE® level reading comprehension or vocabulary, you should ideally aim for a perfect 170 on the Quant section and 160+ on the Verbal.

 eBook: What exactly is a good GRE® score?